2 Variables

 Warning

 Shooting oneselves in the foot.
 Julia allows us to locally redefine variables that are built in, such as the value for pi or the function object assigned to sin.
+This is called shadowing.
 For example, this is a perfectly valid command sin=3.
 However, it will overwrite the typical value of sin so that sin(3) will be an error.
 At the terminal, the binding to sin occurs in the Main module.
 This shadows that value of sin bound in the Base module.
 Even if redefined in Main, the value in base can be used by fully qualifying the name, as in Base.sin(pi).
 This uses the notation module_name.variable_name to look up a binding in a module.

 2.4 Variable names

 Julia has a very wide set of possible names for variables.
 Variables are case sensitive and their names can include many Unicode characters.
 Names must begin with a letter or an appropriate Unicode value (but not a number).
 There are some reserved words, such as try or else which can not be assigned to.
-However, many built-in names can be locally overwritten.
-Conventionally, variable names are lower case.
-For compound names, it is not unusual to see them squished together, joined with underscores, or written in camelCase.
+However, many built-in names can be locally overwritten (shadowed).

 value_1 = 1